-Positioning your goods in a hub like Singapore can help to cut down the time needed to deliver to consumers located across the Southeast Asian region, making the eCommerce fulfilment process more timely for your end-consumers.
+Positioning your goods in a hub like Singapore can help to cut down the time needed to deliver to Southeast Asian consumers, making the eCommerce fulfilment process more timely for your end-consumers.

 If you’re considering engaging warehouse services, it also helps to know your options, especially if your consumer base spans multiple countries in a region like Southeast Asia.
 Since warehouses can differ in type and their distance to key locations in the supply chain, it helps to know what kinds of warehouses there are.

 Generally, importing a shipment into a destination country will incur import taxes if they are above the de minimis rate, a rate below which B2C deliveries into a country incur no additional import taxes and duties.
 This would especially be the case if you’re shipping in bulk because the value of the shipment in most cases would be much higher than the de minimis rate.
 Thus, it helps to find a storage space that will not incur duties and taxes immediately when the goods enter the country to save on administrative time.

 To that end, bonded warehouses (known as Zero-GST warehouses in Singapore1) and Free Trade Zone (FTZ) warehouses come to mind.
 While the two types of warehouses share some similarities that can net you some savings in paying duties and taxes, it’s the minor details that could set bonded warehouses and FTZ warehouses apart.

 Both bonded and FTZ warehouses allow the storage of non-dutiable goods for long stretches of time while deferring tax payments until they enter a country’s open-market, subject to warehousing charges and fees.